treyhendrix/fairywren-nonbreeding-behavior/Scripts/RBFW3_R_Code.md

 birds with respect to the previously described social relationships were known.

+\* Please note that the version of Table S2 produced by the code below differs slightly from Table S2 in the Word document accessed by the DOI provided above.
+Specifically, due to an error in our data that we noticed after we submitted the Word document of supplemental material to *Emu* (but before we finalized our R code) a single observation of courtship is now excluded from Table S2.
+This changed the last row of the table slightly in the following way (from left to right):

+- 19% (29 of 154) became 19% (29 of 153)
+- 11% (17 of 152) became 11% (16 of 151)
+- 16% (24 of 152) became 16% (24 of 151)
+- 62% (89 of 144) became 62% (89 of 143)

+Since the percentages below were not affected (nor were the qualitative conclusions drawn from this table), we did not update the Microsoft Word document containing the supplemental material submitted to *Emu*.
+We apologize for this error.

 ``` r
 # Adding and defining additional social contexts to opportunistic data
 RBFW_sup <- RBFW_sup %>%